-- Capacity Planning Using Overall Factors (CPOF)
+Capacity Planning Using Overall Factors (CPOF)

-Let us take the instance of a factory that produces two items, boots, and sandals.
+Let us take the instance of a factory that produces two items, boots and sandals.
 An MPS calculation takes place before the production of the pieces begins.

 A rough-cut capacity planning includes charting out the,

-- staff-hours required to fulfill the job
+- staff hours necessary to fulfill the job

 - the units required